 And, make them crave a solution.
-This tactic is especially effective when pointing out a problem; the reader did not otherwise recognize.
+This tactic is especially effective when pointing out a problem that the reader did not otherwise recognize.

-Thanks to you, they’re able to nip the problem in the bus, before it even manifests.
+Thanks to you, they’re able to nip the problem in the bud, before it even manifests.

 4. Guarantee Satisfaction

-Use your headline to promise positive, appealing results, your reader just can’t deny.
+Use your headline to promise positive, appealing results that your reader just can’t deny.

 5. Ask a Question